thsonu35/My-portfolio/README.md

-# 👋 Welcome to Vishal Sharma's GitHub Profile!
+# 👋 Welcome to Sohan's GitHub Profile!

-## 🚀 About Me
+## About Me

 Hi there!
-I'm Vishal Sharma, a passionate web developer with a strong focus on **MERN** stack and **Python Django**.
+I'm Sohan, a passionate web developer with a strong focus on **MERN** stack and **Python Django**.
 I love building dynamic and engaging web applications and exploring the world of technology.

 - 💻 **Tech Stack:**
   - **Frontend:** React, HTML, CSS